-Now in his fourth year at the helm of the SEC, Sankey has established himself as an advocate for the student-athlete, creating a framework to provide young people in the Conference with new leadership opportunities and resources to succeed at the highest levels of academic achievement and competitive success.
+Now in his fifth year as Commissioner of the SEC, Sankey has established himself as an advocate for the student-athlete, creating a framework to provide young people in the Conference with challenging leadership opportunities and expanded resources to succeed at the highest levels of academic and competitive success.
 New student-athlete focused initiatives under Sankey's leadership include:

 - Creation of a new position in the SEC office for a Director of Student-Athlete Engagement, a role focused on offering student-athletes the opportunity to participate in Conference leadership and prepare for life after their intercollegiate athletics participation concludes.
-(August 2015) - Introduction of Student-Athlete Leadership Councils for Football.
-Men's Basketball and Women's Basketball which, in addition to the Conference's longstanding Student-Athlete Advisory Committee, provide student-athletes with additional opportunities to engage with campus leaders and Conference office staff.
-(May 2016) - Introduction of a Student-Athlete Career Tour during SEC Football Championship Week in Atlanta, which annually provides a group of student-athletes with opportunities to engage in career exploration with high-level corporations and businesses.
-(December 2016 and 2017) - Expansion of the student-athlete role at the annual SEC Spring Meetings when student-athletes participate in a robust agenda of interaction with administrators and coaches to provide their perspectives to Conference leaders.
-(May 2017 and 2018) - Increased funding for the SEC H. Boyd McWhorter Post-Graduate Scholarship, established in 1986 to honor outstanding studentathletes in the SEC for their accomplishments in athletics and academics.
+(August 2015) - Introduction of Student-Athlete Leadership Councils for Football, Men's Basketball and Women's Basketball - which, in addition to the Conference's longstanding Student-Athlete Advisory Committee, provide student-athletes with enhanced opportunities to engage with campus leaders and Conference office staff.
+(May 2016 Introduction of a Student-Athlete Career Tour during SEC Football Championship Week in Atlanta, which annually provides a group of student-athletes with opportunities to engage in career exploration with high level corporations and businesses.
+(December 2016, 2017, 2018) - Expansion of the student-athlete role at the annual SEC Spring Meetings when student-athlete leaders participate in a robust agenda of interaction with administrators and coaches to provide their perspectives to Conference leaders.
+(May 2017, 2018, 2019) Increased funding for the SEC H. Boyd McWhorter Post-Graduate Scholarship, established in 1986 to honor - outstanding student-athletes in the SEC for their accomplishments in athletics and academics.
 The value of the post-graduate scholarships increased to \$20,000 each for the two winners and \$10,000 each for the 26 finalists.
 (December 2017)